4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     #       (The name is in transition, so for now please set both names.
 Eventually ony GLOBAL_ENV_BUCKET      #
     #       will be needed.)                                                                                    #
     #############################################################################################################

+This will not entirely succeed on the first attempt.
+You'll need to run this a second time once various values have been created, but first you need to:

+TODO: INSERT INSTRUCTIONS FOR CONSTANTS TO UPDATE AFTER FIRST FOURSIGHT INSTALL.